yyydky/quantitative_asset_allocation/README.md

 * 1-year return: (AGG, 7.43%), (VTI, 18.88%), (SPY, 18.4%)
 * Strategy naming: for example, 0.1_AGG_0.9_VTI_1y is the portfolio that holds 10% AGG and 90% VIT for 1 year.
 * Recommend 0.8_AGG_0.2_VTI_1y: <br />
-The combination has the highest sharpe ratio and the second best VaR.
+The combination has the highest Sharpe ratio and the second best VaR.

 **Three years:**
 | strategy           | rebalancing count | annual return | annual std dev | sharpe ratio | VaR    |